JadCombreau/Canonical_intake_Initialization/CreateFolders.md

 - Scout Computations
 - Scripts

+Finally, the script modifies the acces rights in RWX (770) and for groups (gr-acplat in our case).

 __Create Folders__ box is preceded by the __Reference to Init_v2020r1__ box, which consists in correctly initializing the environment necessary for launching the Workflow and followed by the __Check & Read XML__ box which consist in the XML file reading & checking.

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733876-0e0d2900-3b99-11ea-8aef-c4e3a3eb80dd.jpeg)